CAVATA/JS-Fundamentals/README.md

   - More than one argument → prints "Arguments found"
 - **3-value_argument.js**: Prints the first argument passed to it, or "No argument" if none is passed.

+- **4-concat.js**: Prints two arguments in the format "arg1 is arg2".
+If arguments are missing, prints "undefined is undefined" accordingly.